 This market has a wide selection of seafood available that you can buy and immediately take to one of the many BBQ stations inside of its facility.
 This includes both pacific and Japanese rock oysters depending on the season.
 There are also various other shellfish and vegetables available that you can grill with your oysters.

 The last place on my itinerary that day was outside of Fukuoka city, to see the Futamigaura Couple Rocks.
 These are two huge rocky outcrops just off the shoreline north of Itoshima City that are connected via shimenawa, rope used in Shinto religion that marks a sacred area and acts as a talisman to ward off evil.

-This location is known as one of the most beautiful sunset locations in Japan and on a clear day at the right time of year, you can see the sunset right between these two rocks.
-The surrounding coastline is also absolutely gorgeous and it was an excellent way to end my packed two-day itinerary exploring Fukuoka Prefecture.
+This location is known as one of the most beautiful sunset locations in Japan, and on a clear day at the right time of year, you can see the sunset right between these two rocks.
+The surrounding coastline is also absolutely gorgeous, and it was an excellent way to end my packed two-day itinerary exploring Fukuoka Prefecture.

-With everything that this area has to offer, I would personally recommend spending a minimum of 3-4 days here just to see a satisfying amount of all that the largest city in Kyushu and its neighboring area has to offer.
+With everything this area has to offer, I would recommend spending a minimum of 3-4 days here just to see a satisfying amount of all that the largest city in Kyushu and its neighboring area has to offer.